-Chick-Fil-A employee honored for saving mother, child from carjacking suspect
+Chick-fil-A employee honored for saving mother, child from carjacking suspect

 FORT WALTON BEACH, Fla.
-(WKRG) — Thomas ‘Mykel’ Gordon started his shift at Chick-Fil-A like any normal Wednesday, until it took a turn.
-The 26-year-old jumped into action while working the lunch rush.
+(WKRG) – Thomas “Mykel” Gordon started his shift at Chick-fil-A like any normal Wednesday – the 26-year-old from Florida had no idea his decisive action later that day was about to go viral.

 “I was getting some orders done, taken out on the POS and I just heard a call for help and all I could do is respond as fast as possible,” said Gordon.